ontodev/robot/docs/rename.md

       --add-prefix "fb: http://foo.bar/"
       --output results/full-rename.owl

+If two or more old IRIs are mapped to the same new IRI, these two entities will be merged.
+By default, ROBOT will throw an error if this happens.
+This behavior can be overridden by including `--allow-duplicates true`.

 #### Prefixes

 Renames the base IRIs of all matching entites (e.g. change the prefix `http://purl.obolibrary.org/obo/` to `http://foo.bar/`), based on mappings in a file specified by `--prefix-mappings`: